yantra-core/YCraft.js/ReadMe.md

-# RealStone.js - A library for building and simulating interactive contraptions within a physics-based environment.
+# AyCraft.js - A library for building and simulating interactive contraptions within a physics-based environment.
+## TODO: rename addPart to add()

 ## Build contrapations with parts.

 Think of the Minecraft Redstone system using real-world parts.
-RealStone.js is a simulation-focused library great for building games or educational tools.
-RealStone handles all aspects of your simulation while emitting events other outside systems can interact with.
+AyCraft.js is a simulation-focused library great for building games or educational tools.
+AyCraft handles all aspects of your simulation while emitting events other outside systems can interact with.

 # Design Prinicpals